About

 A bit about me…

-Ade is one of the authors of C++ AMP: Accelerated Massive Parallelism with Microsoft Visual C++Parallel Programming with Microsoft Visual C++ and Parallel Programming with Microsoft .NET.
-He also writes and speaks about parallel computing and his experiences with agile software development at Microsoft and elsewhere.
-Ade holds a BSc and PhD in Physics from the University of Southampton, UK.
+Ade’s primary interests are parallel and distributed computing and improving the way teams develop software through engineering leadership.
+He is one of the authors of C++ AMP: Accelerated Massive Parallelism with Microsoft Visual C++, Parallel Programming with Microsoft Visual C++ and Parallel Programming with Microsoft .NET.
+Ade also writes and speaks about parallel computing and his experiences with agile software development at Microsoft and elsewhere.
+Ade received his BSc and PhD in Physics from the University of Southampton, UK.

-That’s probably more than you really needed to know but if not you can always read my resume and list of current publications.
+That’s probably more than you really needed to know but if not you can always read my LinkedIn resume and list of current publications.
+You could also look me up on StackOverflow.

 A bit about this blog…